kuyajp123/Rescuenect/mobile/client/docs/FIRESTORE_STATUS_SCHEMA.md

 ## Conclusion

-This flat versioned schema provides a robust foundation for a disaster response status system with complete audit trails, automatic cleanup, and excellent query performance.
+This single active status schema provides a robust foundation for a disaster response status system with complete audit trails, managed cleanup, and excellent query performance.
 The design balances data integrity with operational efficiency while maintaining scalability for large user bases.

-The TTL-based cleanup ensures storage costs remain manageable, while the flat structure simplifies development and maintenance operations.
-This schema can handle the demanding requirements of emergency response scenarios while providing the flexibility needed for future feature enhancements.
+The two-tier expiration system (user-controlled status expiration + system-managed history retention) ensures optimal user experience while keeping storage costs manageable.
+The single active status rule prevents confusion and conflicts while the flat structure simplifies development and maintenance operations.

+This schema can handle the demanding requirements of emergency response scenarios where users need one clear, current status while maintaining complete history for accountability and analysis.